RedDotRocket/akta/README.md

 }
 ```

 We also capture evidence of the AgentCard state at the time of issuance, which is useful for auditing and verification purposes.
+This is based on the w3c spec
+which definees an evidence object [https://www.w3.org/TR/vc-data-model-2.0/#evidence].

 ```json
 --- Evidence ---